sdclibbery/tradr/README.md

-x Order filtering is using wrong filter x Quote currency rounding on the account sub page is wrong x Single thing to spawn bots
-* Make sure all bots are setting buy/sell reasons
-* Handle throttling fail more gracefully
+x Order filtering is using wrong filter x Quote currency rounding on the account sub page is wrong x Single thing to spawn bots x Make sure all bots are setting buy/sell reasons x Do any trade actions need fetch steps?
+No. x Handle throttling fail more gracefully on status page
-* Optimise/reduce gdax calls required to display account info
+* Optimise/reduce gdax calls on status page
+ * Fetch all product prices at once?
+ * Dont fetch BTC-EUR price twice...
+* Have a centralised exchange?
+Or a cache of centralised exchanges per product?
+To save fetching steps etc every time...
 * Support another exchange
  * Trade etc pages must be told exchange as well as product
  * Write a new exchange implementation